MindMimicLabs/paper-template/README.md

 # Prerequisites

-> I work primarly in Microsoft Windows.
+> I work primarily in Microsoft Windows.
 > That bias shows through here.
-> If you want to help others through spicific proceses for a different OS, feel free.
+> If you want to help others through specific processes for a different OS, feel free.

 The following packages need to be installed.
-You can use any method to install the prerequsits.
+You can use any method to install the prerequisites.
 I recommend using [Chocolatey](https://chocolatey.org/install).
-If you descide to use Chocolatey, open an _admin_ PowerShell prompt and run the code snipet below.
+If you decide to use Chocolatey, open an _admin_ PowerShell prompt and run the code snipet below.

 * [Python](https://www.python.org/downloads/)
 * [R](https://cran.r-project.org/bin/windows/base/) + [R Studio](https://www.rstudio.com/products/rstudio/download/)